 2. Look at Alternative Delivery Options

 You’ve noticed that throughout this post only two carriers have been mentioned….FedEx and UPS.
 These are the only two carriers that are implementing these new dim rules, and while they’re two of the largest parcel delivery companies in the world, they’re not the only ones.

 One obvious alternative is the U.S. Postal Service (USPS).
 USPS wants more ecommerce business, which means they’re in direct competition with FedEx and UPS, and they see these new dim rules as an opportunity to get more of that business.

 The current dimensional weight rules for USPS are different than FedEx and UPS.
 For USPS, if the package is over 1 cubic foot, it is subject to dim weight, but only when shipping to a zone 5 or higher.
-Additionally, USPS has a dim divisor of 194, not 166, which means the dimensional weight is lower.
+Additionally, USPS has a dim divisor of 194, not 139, which means the dimensional weight may be significantly lower.
 Check out our Online Seller’s Guide to Dimensional Weight for a quick overview of how dim rules differ between USPS and FedEx.

-Next year, USPS can expect to get more of the parcel delivery business that UPS and FedEx once had, as they have no plans to change their existing dim rules.
-If you sell big items that are fairly lightweight, USPS is going to be the way to go.
+USPS can continue to expect to get more of the parcel delivery business that UPS and FedEx once had, as they have no plans to change their existing dim rules.
+If you sell big items that are fairly lightweight, USPS mayb be the way to go.
 But the Postal Service isn’t the only alternative to consider, as some merchants are looking into regional carriers to handle at least a portion of their shipments.

 3. Try to Negotiate

 FedEx and UPS do negotiate their dim rules, but generally it requires that a merchant is doing big order volume.
 The negotiation that these carriers will typically make is increasing the dim divisor to a higher number.